 - Drug misuse/ dealing

-North Warwickshire Community Safety Partnership is committed to reducing anti-social behaviour in its communities by following a problem solving approach and through providing
+North Warwickshire Community Safety Partnership is committed to reducing anti-social behaviour in its communities by following a problem solving approach and through supporting

 - Positive diversionary activities (Diversion)

 Anti-social behaviour is one of the partnerships key priority areas for 2018-19 with a specific focus on;

 - Personal anti-social behaviour